bohlender/blog/content/blog/generating-crosswords-with-sat-smt/index.md

 Since not all steps of the SAT encoding and solving are fully deterministic, some repetitions are necessary to get a better overview of the solvers' average performance.
 As implied in the previous section Z3 didn't perform too well on these instances and was therefore excluded from the evaluation.

-{{< figure src="gfx/eval.svg" title="Solving time for varying SAT solvers and qualities" >}}
+{{< figure src="gfx/eval_51words.svg" title="Solving time for varying SAT solvers and qualities [given 51 words]" >}}

 {{< note >}}
-Note that the first two configurations -- [cadical](https://github.com/arminbiere/cadical/tree/c622a490ec3d9a1a1e998b08120c9b8d0b67a123) and [cryptominisat](https://github.com/msoos/cryptominisat/releases/tag/5.8.0) -- run single-threaded, while both [plingeling](https://github.com/arminbiere/lingeling/tree/7d5db72420b95ab356c98ca7f7a4681ed2c59c70) and [cryptominisat -t4](https://github.com/msoos/cryptominisat/releases/tag/5.8.0) use four worker threads on a i7-7700K CPU.
+Note that the first two configurations ([cadical](https://github.com/arminbiere/cadical/tree/c622a490ec3d9a1a1e998b08120c9b8d0b67a123) and [cryptominisat](https://github.com/msoos/cryptominisat/releases/tag/5.8.0)) run single-threaded, while both [plingeling](https://github.com/arminbiere/lingeling/tree/7d5db72420b95ab356c98ca7f7a4681ed2c59c70) and [cryptominisat -t4](https://github.com/msoos/cryptominisat/releases/tag/5.8.0) use four worker threads on a i7-7700K CPU.
-Some of the experiments, such as the single-threaded ones for quality 100, are still pending but will eventually be incorporated.
+Some of the experiments, such as the single-threaded ones for quality 100, are still pending but I will probably not finish those as proper evaluation would take unreasonably long.
 {{< /note >}}

 As to be expected, the higher the quality requirements are the longer it takes to solve the corresponding SAT instance.